grompe/BTWTweak/patcher/readme.txt

 - Fixed (prevented) wolf cubs teleporting to player as they grow up even while sitting.

+- Fixed an exploit with players escaping through the roof of Nether.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.